On this page:

 Natural Communities Lists

 The documents below provide the Vegetation Classification and Mapping Program’s current list of vegetation Alliances, Associations, and Special Stands, and their Global and State rarity ranks.
 We have not ranked all associations with specific G and S ranks, except those defined from specific projects where they are well-understood geographically and so are more accurately ranked than placed within the broader "Sensitive" category.
 Natural Communities with ranks of 1-3 are considered sensitive and marked with a Y in the rightmost column.
 A “?” indicates our best estimate of the rank when we know we have insufficient samples over the full expected range of the type, but existing information points to this rank.
 Semi-Natural Stands are included but not ranked.
 Pending additions are at the bottom of the list.
+For previous lists, contact any VegCAMP staff.

 Addressing Sensitive Natural Communities in Environmental Review